-Moorea, our 35′ Dufour Sloop, became our home after living on her for two years to save money for our world bound cruise.
-During this time we outfitted her for offshore sailing and got to know our boat.
-In fact the day we cut the dock lines, Moorea was more prepared for ocean sailing then we were since we had never sailed beyond the sight of land.
+Moorea, our 35′ Dufour Sloop, was our home for two years.
+During this time we saved our money and outfitted our boat for offshore sailing.
+In fact, the day we cut the dock lines, Moorea was more prepared for ocean sailing then we were since we had never sailed beyond the sight of land.

 Sailing over 35,000 nautical miles & visiting 30 countries

 Our voyage was more than a sailing adventure.
 It taught us to appreciate each other.
-We had to work as a team to accomplish simple tasks like cooking as the boat jerked from the ocean swell or navigating through narrow channels.
-There were some situations that challenged us, but we managed through them.
+We had to work as a team to accomplish simple tasks like cooking-as the boat jerked from the ocean swell- or navigating through narrow channels.
+There were many situations that challenged us, but we managed through them…together.

 To learn more on how we transition from a life on land to a life on a boat, read my first book – Sailing The Waterhouse: Swapping Turf for Surf.

 To find out more about our world voyage, read my second book – Sailing The Waterhouse South Until the Butter Melts.
 Both are available on Amazon